 About See Sharp PressChaz Bufe founded See Sharp Press in 1984 with publication of his first book, An Understandable Guide to Music Theory (now in its third edition and sixth printing).
 In 1985, See Sharp Press began publishing pamphlets with Bufe's Listen Anarchist! (now in its fifth printing).
-Since then, See Sharp has published 50 books and nearly 50 pamphlets.
+Since then, See Sharp has published over 50 books and approximately 50 pamphlets.

 See Sharp Press is a cause-driven small press.
-Our mission is to make available radical books and e-books in the standard commercial outlets, especially books/e-books in the areas of anarchism and atheism.
+Our mission is to make available radical books and e-books in the standard commercial outlets, especially books in the areas of anarchism and atheism.
 We want to live in a free, sane (that is, in part, religion-free) world, and feel that this is the best contribution we can make toward that goal.

 We publish books, pamphlets, and e-books in other areas for three reasons: 1) We have some expertise in those areas; 2) We feel that the materials we publish in them are inherently worthwhile; 3) They help to support publication of anarchist and other political books that often do not pay their own way.